stackprint/docs/docs/connecting-from-angular.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 In this section you'll learn how to connect to your Stackprint API from [Angular](https://angular.io) apps with generated client code.
-The shown code examples are based on generated client code for an API deployed from the default API Descriptor and the **Note** resource.
-For your API and resources, the names of services, functions and parameters will likely be different.
+The shown code examples are based on generated client code for an API deployed from the default API configuration and the **Note** resource.
+For your API and object types, the names of services, functions and parameters will likely be different.

 :::note
 Generated client code is compatible with Angular 9.0.0+.
 Please make sure to upgrade your project if you're still using an older version of Angular.